 - 1. Reinstatement to the rosters of the ELCA is the responsibility of the candidacy committee of the synod where the applicant was last rostered. - 2.
-If an applicant is seeking both reinstatement to a roster and a transfer to another synod, in accordance with ELCA bylaws and policies, the secretary of the ELCA and the synods involved must consent to the transfer.
+If an applicant is seeking both reinstatement to a roster and a transfer to another synod, in accordance with Constitutions, Bylaws, and Continuing Resolutions of the Evangelical Lutheran Church in America, the secretary of the ELCA and the synods involved must consent to the transfer.
 A transfer of candidacy that includes reinstatement requires the concurrence of both candidacy committees and both bishops. - 3.
 In the case of an applicant whose previous rostered ministry was in one of the ELCA predecessor churches, the successor ELCA synod has the responsibility.
 In every case, the process begins in the synod from which the applicant left the roster or its successor. - 4.
 In the case of an applicant whose removal from the roster was the result of one of the following: - a the official disciplinary process of this church, - b. resignation or removal from the roster in lieu of the disciplinary process, or - c. application of ELCA churchwide bylaw 7.31.06, where the person was on leave from call after conduct or allegations that could lead to disciplinary charges, then a minimum of five consecutive years without call must elapse before an application for reinstatement may be considered.
 The passage of five years without call does not guarantee reconsideration.